 I asked the Lord, “Lord, why do you take me through troubled waters?”
 And He replied, “Because your enemies cannot swim.”

 DCA Founder and CEO

-DeAnna is a writer originally from the windy city of Chicago, and moved around extensively throughout her career in the entertainment industry.
-After graduating from Southern Illinois University she moved to big cities such as New York, and later Tokyo, Japan, where she resided for one year, studying the culture and lifestyle of the Japanese people while working her craft in the modeling world.
-During a short time in Mainland, China, she and a small group of girls were extended invitations to work in public relations in the fashion industry to being the repairs of the devastating effects of Tiananmen Square a few years earlier.
+DeAnna is a writer originally from the windy city of Chicago, and moved around extensively throughout her career.
+After graduating from Southern Illinois University she moved to big cities such as New York, and later Tokyo, Japan, where she resided for one year, studying the culture and lifestyle of the Japanese people.
+During a short time in Mainland, China, she and a small group of girls were extended invitations to work in public relations in the fashion industry to begin the repairs of the devastating effects of Tiananmen Square a few years earlier.
 She worked the fashion festival which featured famed singer, Ricky Martin.

 In subsequent years, DeAnna pursued higher education and received her Master’s of Science in Education, graduating at the top her class with a perfect 4.0 GPA.
 She found she had a talent for writing and editing and shifted gears in career choices to beginning building her efforts within Christian ministry.
 She began working for the non-sectarian educational organization, Museum of the Bible, as their content coordinator and Event Manager, lending her expertise in creating content for the development department, as well as being a key factor in coordinating the Grand Opening events of the museum in November, 2017.

-DeAnna started the non-profit Divine Christian Academy (DCA) in 2012 in hopes of using ministry to educate women and children across the nation and around the world.
+DeAnna founded the non-profit, Divine Christian Academy (DCA), in 2012 in hopes of using ministry to educate women and children across the nation and around the world.
 As a former foster parent, DeAnna understands the value in helping women and children become educated and supported through difficult times.
-A single mom, she lives in LA with her four children, four foster girls, four dogs, and three cats.
+A single mom, she lives in LA with her four children, two dogs, and two cats.